 Be the first to know about our teacher professional development, new learning resources and upcoming events and activities by subscribing to our Future Makers eNews.

-Future Makers is an innovative partnership between Queensland Museum Network and Shell’s QGC business, who joined forces to increase awareness and understanding of the value of STEM in Queensland schools and communities.
+Future Makers is an innovative partnership between Queensland Museum and Shell’s QGC business, who joined forces to increase awareness and understanding of the value of STEM in Queensland schools and communities.

 The Future Makers partnership responds directly to national evidence showing the rate of Australian school students participating in STEM subjects has declined.